inetum-orleans/docker-devbox-ddb/docs/faq.md

     Read more: [Configuration](configuration.md)

-??? question "How to disable/enable branch tracking for your docker image setup"
+??? question "How to disable/enable tags from docker images defined in generated docker-compose.yml file ?"
-    In your project `ddb.yml` file, you may disable this option in the docker feature with `build_image_tag_from_version` set to false.
+    In your project `ddb.yml` file, you may disable this option in the docker feature with `docker.build_image_tag_from_version` set to false.

     Read more: [Configuration](configuration.md)